-The boundaries of the region are marked by two extinct volcanoes: Mount Hasan (Hasan Dagi) near Nigde and Mount Argaeus (Erciyes Dagi) near Kayseri (you can see them in the introductory page).
+The boundaries of the region are marked by two extinct volcanoes: Mount Hasan (Hasan Dagi) near Nigde and Mount Argaeus (Erciyes Dagi) near Kayseri.
 Between 9 and 3 million years ago these volcanoes erupted spewing enormous amounts of ashes and lapilli.
 These covered the ground and over time they solidified into tuff.
 Lava, which accompanied these ash eruptions, by its rapid cooling, formed blocks of basalt.
 While tuff is porous and subject to erosion, basalt is more resistant to the action of water and wind.

 This geological background explains the two main attractions of Cappadocia: a) the rocks turned into pillars, cones, obelisks and other extraordinary shapes by natural erosion; b) the tuffs carved out by man to form houses, churches and monasteries.

-The village of Goreme, at the northern limit of Cappadocia, combines some of the most impressive naturally eroded rocks with carved out buildings.
-It has become a "must see" in all tourist packages covering Turkey: a typical Turkey Grand Tour includes Istanbul, Ankara, Hattusa, Goreme, Konya, Antalya, Pamukkale, Ephesus, Izmir, Pergamum and Troy.
+The valley of Goreme, at the northern limit of Cappadocia, combines some of the most impressive naturally eroded rocks with carved out buildings of Turkey.

 Goreme: overall view of the village

 Goreme: (left) Roman Tomb; (right) view of the town's centre; the image used as background for this page shows some pinnacles in the town